CONMED Corporation: History

 In 1970, Eugene Corasanti (1930–2015) purchased a small medical supplied distributor in Utica, New York.
 He originally named the company Concor Enterprises, but later renamed it to Consolidated Medical Equipment, Inc. Its first product was a disposable ECG electrode.
-Corasanti served as CEO until 2006 and chairman of the board until 2014.
-By the time he retired, CONMED had grown to around $700 million of sales.
+Growing through acquisitions, Corasanti served as CEO until 2006 when Curt Hartman gained the President, CEO, and Chairman of the Board position in 2014.
+Pat Beyer took over as President and CEO on January 1, 2025.